strapi/rfcs/rfcs/xxxx-v4-rest-api.md

 ## Endpoints

-We want to prefix the `Content Api` routes with `/api` so it lives in it's own separate space.
+We want to prefix the `Content Api` routes with `/api` so it lives in its own separate space.

 **Glossary:**